intsol/FAQ_bot/README.md

 Library Requirements:
   - Telegram Python Bot
-  - Google gspread, oauth
+  - Google gspread, oauth2client

 Telegram Setup
-  - register a new bot using BotFather
+  - Register a new bot using BotFather
   - Insert the generated Bot Key into the script at BOTKey = " "
   - Add the bot to the required group and promote to Admin